 Phillip McKay

-He is currently the gallerist at the Hobart Art Gallery and artist in residence at the Hotel Grand Chancellor where he also runs a small art school.
+He is currently the gallerist at the Hobart Art Gallery and artist in residence at the Hotel Grand Chancellor where he also runs an art school, bringing the joy of painting to the people.

 Academic Qualifications/Training